QuantumPackage/qp2/plugins/README.rst

 the environement variables and allows for the completion of command lines in bash (that is an AMAZING feature :)

 Then, you need to known where you want to create your plugin, and what is the name of the plugin.
 !!!!
-WARINING: The plugins are NECESSARILY located in qp2/plugins/ !!!!
+WARNING: The plugins are NECESSARILY located in qp2/plugins/ !!!!
 Ex: If you want to create a plugin named "my_fancy_plugin" in the directory plugins/plugins_test/, this goes with the command qp plugins create -n my_fancy_plugin -r plugins_test/